chidellapranav/SPIRE-LAB/Readme.md

 - Combined the entire data input of each column of dataframe using _.join_ of numpy.
 - By the help of imported library, we could use the predefined functions of _wer_ and _cer_ to compute Word Error Rate and Character Error Rate repectively.
 - Printed the outputs of both the _.tsv_ files and have compared the same.
+- Have generated the textfiles of both the refrence and groundtruth, the results of WER and CER of the both ASR Systems,(ASR/Outputs).

 > Instructions :